LuciusBest/paulpaturel.com/README.md

 - the overlay resets to the collapsed (highlight-only) state whenever the visible project changes

 ## Usage & customization
-- edit `js/projectTexts.json` to change paragraph texts
+- edit `js/projectTexts.json` to change paragraph texts and `highlight` indices
 - adjust highlight styling in `css/ui.css`
 - include the script with `<script src="js/dynamicTextOverlay.js" defer></script>`